zk874009306/class-note/C-program.md

     fprintf (fp,"%s",str); write the content of the string which first address is str to file pionted fp;

-    fscanf(fp,"%s",str);   read file , space or enter is a flag means end. storethe content to the string ,str is the first address of the string.
+    fscanf(fp,"%s",str);   read file , space or enter is a flag means end. store the content to the string ,str is the first address of the string.

-    fgets(str,1023,fp);  read file include spade and store it to the string pointed str . read bits number less than 1023 .
+    fgets(str,1023,fp);  read file include space and store it to the string pointed str . read bits number less than 1023 .

     fputs(str, fp);   write the string pointed by str